Meet the CVTA Board Members

 After fifteen years of service as a planner in Mono and Douglas Counties and fourteen years as the Carson City Open Space Administrator, Juan retired in September of 2014.
 He is passionate about the stewardship of open space and sustainable forms of recreation.
 Jobs Peak Ranch Trail is so far his preferred trail where his Australian Sheppard Shelby takes him for walks almost daily.
 The non-profit organization, Carson Valley Trails Association, has accomplished so much in a short time.
 Future growth and strength is tied to collaboration and partnerships with similar organizations and public agencies as expressed in the strategic plan.
 Based on his past work experience, Juan anticipates that fostering and maintaining these critical relationships will become one of his areas of contribution to the Carson Valley Trails Association.

 Mike visited the Tahoe area frequently while living in the Bay Area, and finally moved to Carson Valley in 2009.
 Now he loves the convenience of local skiing, hiking, and snowshoeing.
 His favorite hike is up to the tops of the three peaks — Job’s Peak, Job’s Sister, and Freel Peak.
-Previously Mike worked for several technology companies in the Bay Area, and he now manages the CVTA website.
+Previously Mike worked for several technology companies in the Bay Area, and he now manages the CVTA website, the document repository, the email system, and the other technology assets of the organization.

 Joni moved to the Carson Valley in the winter of 2011 after twenty years in the education field as a teacher and guidance counselor.
 She has always enjoyed the outdoors and being active, so being involved with CVTA was a perfect fit for her.
 Trailbuilding is her favorite activity because it combines the outdoors with hiking, playing in the dirt and being around amazing people.